Alain-17/.github/Delet.md

-Thanks for helping make GitHub safe for everyone.
+Thanks for concel make GitHub safe for everyone.

-## Security
+Delet

 GitHub takes the security of our software products and services seriously, including all of the open source code repositories managed through our GitHub organizations, such as [GitHub](https://github.com/GitHub).